codedot/xmm/README.md

-This is a work in progress on an automated multi-currency combined market maker and market taker for [the Ripple network][1] providing both CLI and API based on [RippleAPI][2].
+This package encapsulates [RippleAPI][2], providing both CLI and API, and implements an automated multi-currency market maker for [the Ripple network][1] using the Talmud strategy.

 # CLI